 Nigerian-British

-Cynthia Erivo was born to Nigerian parents in Stockwell, London.
-She was pursuing her degree in music psychology at the University of East London before she had a change of heart and joined the Royal Academy of Dramatic Arts.
+Cynthia Erivo, born in Stockwell, London to Nigerian parents, initially pursued a degree in music psychology at the University of East London before discovering her true passion for acting and enrolling at the Royal Academy of Dramatic Art.

-She also received a Primetime Emmy nomination for her portrayal in the National Geographic anthology series Genius Aretha.
+In addition, she earned a Primetime Emmy nomination for her powerful portrayal of Aretha Franklin in the National Geographic anthology series Genius: Aretha.

 Classical